venantius/vim-cljfmt/README.md

 :repl-options {:init (require 'cljfmt.core)}
 ```

-Personally, I prefer the latter.
+The latter will slow down your REPL startup time, but will mean you won't have to do any extra typing if you restart your REPL.
+Personally, I prefer this approach.

 ## Installation